 Note: This document contains side effect information about cenobamate.
-Some of the dosage forms listed on this page may not apply to the brand name Xcopri.
+Some dosage forms listed on this page may not apply to the brand name Xcopri.

 Along with its needed effects, cenobamate (the active ingredient contained in Xcopri) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking cenobamate:

 - Fast, irregular, pounding, or racing heartbeat or pulse

 Incidence not known

 - changes in behavior